How to Manage Accounts Payable Aging Reports

-Simply put, an accounts payable aging report gives you an overview of what your business owes for supplies, inventory, and services.
+Simply put, accounts payable aging reports gives you an overview of what your business owes for supplies, inventory, and services.
 A quick glance at this report reveals the identities of your creditors, how much money is owed to each creditor and how long that money has been owed.

 These reports sort your payables, categorizing them by the time that has passed since the invoice requesting payment was received.
 Generally, the first column lists your suppliers.
 Another column lists the total amount owed.
 Additional columns provide a breakdown of payables that are less than 30 days old, between 31 and 60 days old, between 61 and 90 days old, and more than 90 days old.

 Accounts payable aging reports provide a highly effective way for a business to monitor its expenses.
 It can be especially handy when it comes to managing a tight cash flow because it assists you in determining which of your vendors should be paid immediately and which can wait a bit longer.
 It also makes it easy to see upcoming obligations, which can aid you in the process of planning your payments.
 Ultimately, using accounts payable aging report properly can help you increase your company's financial stability through budgeting and prepare it for future growth.

 Reviewing AP Aging Reports

 In most cases, the accounts payable aging report should be run and reviewed on a monthly basis.
 Doing so allows you to see whether you are making payments appropriately or relying too heavily on credit.
 It also affords you the opportunity to spot potential issues quickly so that you can take steps to address them.
 Furthermore, it can provide the accounting information required for you to develop and implement strategies that improve your business's cash flow situation.
 For example, you might choose to try your hand at negotiating better terms with your vendors by requesting either a discount for prompt payment or an extended due date.